fastai/course20/docs/start_jarviscloud.md

 While not using the instances, you can pause the instances and you will just be charged $0.0005 per GB for every hour.
 So the 20GB storage will cost you $0.01 per hour.

 ## Step 1: Create an account
 Sign up using this [link](https://cloud.jarvislabs.ai/?token=fastaiv3) to get the 20% discount on RTX 5000.
+The discount is valid till end of December 2021.

 ## Step 2: Add Credits
 To avoid any unnecessary billings we follow a prepaid system.
 You buy credits using a credit card.
 For all the activities  like create, pause and resume we deduct money from the credits added to the Jarviscloud wallet.